-The group, with roots in both Dallas and Fort Worth and an especially fervent following in the latter, had recently released a critically lauded EP, Black Waxy, and appeared to be on its way to at least local fame, if not something bigger.
+The group had recently released a critically lauded EP, Black Waxy, and appeared to be on its way to at least local fame, if not something bigger.

 "I don't think it ever came to that point," Taylor says over breakfast at one of his favorite haunts, Oddfellows in Oak Cliff.
-"Dugan and I really like playing music together and we still had the songs, the drive, and the desire to keep going.
+"Dugan and I really like playing music together and we still had the songs, the drive and the desire to keep going.
 It was just a matter of finding a way to adapt.
-It was nerve-racking at first."
+It was nerve-wracking at first."

-Adapting meant Taylor taking over vocals, paring the band down to a trio, and adding new bassist Steve Steward, a stalwart of the Fort Worth scene who made his name in such outfits as Darth Vato and Epic Ruins.
+Taylor took over vocals and pared the band down to a trio, adding bassist Steve Steward, a stalwart of the Fort Worth scene who made his name in such outfits as Darth Vato and Epic Ruins.
 The result is the latest EP, the impressive Gold Yeller, which includes the feisty, garage-rock blast of she-did-him-wrong blues, The Great American Shakedown, a track that's in regular rotation at KXT/91.7 FM.
-The group, which will play Saturday at Lola's in Fort Worth, has been added to the bill of KXT's Summer Cut Festival at Gexa Energy Pavilion in June.
+The group, playing Lola's in Fort Worth on Saturday, has been added to the bill of KXT's Summer Cut Festival at Gexa Energy Pavilion in June.

 Any ghosts of Whitten seem to have been exorcised.